Gauss sums and the maximum cliques in generalized Paley graphs of square order: Introduction

 \subsection{Basic terminology}

-A {\em clique} in a graph $X$ is a subgraph of $X$ that is a complete graph.
-A {\em maximum clique} is a clique with the maximum size, while a {\em maximal clique} is a clique where one cannot add another vertex to it and still have a clique.
-For a graph $X$, the {\em clique number} of $X$, denoted $\omega (X)$, is the size of a maximum clique of $X$.

 Paley graphs and generalized Paley graphs form a nice and well-studied family of Cayley graphs.
+The study of Paley graphs and generalized Paley graphs nicely connects many branches of mathematics, such as number theory, algebraic graph theory, discrete geometry, design theory, and coding theory \cite{GJ, thesis}.
+In this paper, we will focus on improving the trivial upper bound on the clique number of a generalized Paley graph with square order using a number-theoretical approach.

 Suppose $q$ is a power of a prime $p$ such that $q \equiv 1 \pmod{4}$.
 The {\em Paley graph} on $\F_q$, denoted $P_q$, is the graph whose vertices are the elements of $\F_q$, such that two vertices are adjacent if and only if the difference of the two vertices is a square in $\F_q^*$.
 Similarly one can define generalized Paley graphs.
 They were first introduced by Cohen \cite{SC} in 1988, and later reintroduced by Lim and Praeger \cite{LP} in 2009.
 Let $d>1$ be a positive integer.
 The {\em $d$-Paley graph} on $\F_q$, denoted $GP(q,d)$, is the graph whose vertices are the elements of $\F_q$, where two vertices are adjacent if and only if the difference of the two vertices is a $d$-th power in $\F_q^*$.
 It is standard (see for example \cite[Section 4]{SC} and \cite[Section 5]{Yip2}) to further assume that $q \equiv 1 \pmod {2d}$.
-Note that $2$-Paley graphs are just the standard Paley graphs. $3$-Paley graphs are also called {\em cubic Paley graphs}, $4$-Paley graphs are also called {\em quadruple Paley graphs} \cite{WA}.

-Paley graphs are notoriously difficult to study \cite{CL, RM}.
-In particular, finding reasonably good bounds for their clique numbers is an open problem in additive combinatorics \cite{CL}.
-For a given (generalized) Paley graph, it is also interesting to classify its maximum cliques as well as maximal cliques; see for example Theorem \ref{PS} and \cite{GKSV, Yip3}.
+Recall that a {\em clique} in a graph $X$ is a subgraph of $X$ that is a complete graph.
+For a graph $X$, the {\em clique number} of $X$, denoted $\omega (X)$, is the size of a maximum clique of $X$.
+The structure of cliques in generalized Paley graphs is notoriously difficult to study \cite{CL}.
+In particular, finding reasonably good bounds for their clique numbers remains to be an open problem in additive combinatorics \cite{CL}, and there is a huge gap between the best-known upper bounds and lower bounds.
 The following upper bound on the clique number is well-known.